Waskaganish: Post-contact

-Modern history
+Contemporary history

-The James Bay Project and the James Bay Northern Quebec Agreement (JBNQA)
+James Bay Project and James Bay Northern Quebec Agreement (JBNQA)

 Life for the Cree people of Waskaganish and Eeyou Istchee was greatly impacted by The James Bay Project.
-Although the project was celebrated by mainstream media as "The Project of the Century", Cree people had not agreed to its construction.
-In fact, they had not been consulted at all, nor were they made aware of the project's existence until construction had already begun.
+Although the project was celebrated by mainstream media as "The Project of the Century," the Cree people had not agreed to its construction.
+In fact, they had not been consulted at all or even made aware of the project's existence until construction had already begun.
 One major point of contention had to do with land use rights.
 The land surrounding James Bay had been the traditional territory of Cree and Inuit for thousands of years.
 Compared to other areas of Canada, where treaties had been established that (at least in theory) clarified indigenous peoples' and European settlers' rights to land, no such agreements had ever been established in Eeyou Istchee.
 As such, the stakeholders in the James Bay Project (Hydro Quebec and the Government of Quebec) had no established legal right to the land on which they had already begun constructing the largest hydro-electric project ever built.

-In response to the project, the Cree people formed the Grand Council of the Crees and elected Billy Diamond as Grand Chief to represent the people of Eeyou Istchee in dealings with the Quebec Government.
+In response to the project, the Cree people formed the Grand Council of the Crees and elected Billy Diamond as Grand Chief to represent the people of Eeyou Istchee in dealings with the Quebec government.
 In addition to land use rights, the Cree expressed concerns about irreparable damage to the environment, destruction of traditional hunting and fishing areas, and impacts on the traditional Cree way of life.

 Ultimately the Cree people of Eeyou Istchee and the Grand Council were unable to prevent the construction of the dam.
 However, through negotiations, they established the historic James Bay Northern Quebec Agreement (JBNQA) which contained provisions about land use, economic development, self-governance of indigenous peoples, and funding for cultural, social, and health services for beneficiaries.
 Although there were initial difficulties in getting the treaty obligations ratified, funding related to the JBNQA allowed for significant improvements in living conditions for Cree communities, such as creation of water and sewer systems.
 It also led to the creation of the Cree Board of Health and Social Services of James Bay (CBHSSJB) and the Cree School Board (CSB).